mstksg/inCode/copy/entries/five-point-haskell-1.md

 elemIndex :: Eq a => a -> Vector a -> Maybe Int
 ```

-Returning `Maybe` or Optional forces the caller to handle:
+Returning `Maybe` or optional forces the caller to handle:

 ```haskell
 case elemIndex 3 myVec of